Student Support

 Student Health Center

 The Health Center is available to all members of the campus community.
-To help maintain a healthy campus environment, students are encouraged to visit the Health Center at the onset of illness symptoms and other health-related concerns.
-Health Center staff can address most conditions that are treated in an urgent care facility.
+To help maintain a healthy campus environment, Students are encouraged to visit the Student Health Center at the onset of illness symptoms and other health-related concerns.
+Health Center Staff can address most conditions that are treated in an urgent care facility.

 Counseling Center